How we regulate

 - our Principles and Code of Conduct

-- what we do to enforce our Handbook.
+- what we can do if we need to take enforcement action

 The Principles say that

-- act in the best interests of each client,
+- in the best interests of each client

 Other rules and regulations

 We use other rules to set out specific requirements for solicitors and law firms so that they are able to run their business properly.

 These include rules covering situations where solicitors and law firms hold money on behalf of their clients, and rules about price information that solicitors must publish for some of the services they offer.